I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-tagks_h264videoinfo.md

 <td>Reserved.</td>
 </tr>
 </table>

+`bResolutionScaling`

 `bSimulcastSupport`

 Specifies the number of H.264 video streaming endpoints and the number of streams this endpoint supports.
 <table>
 <tr>
 <th>Value</th>